noureddin/recite/README.md

 - `txt`: a shorthand for `quizmode=imlaai` or `qz=i`.

+- `p` or `preview`: just show the ayat; don't start the quiz.
+Only has effect if you've chosen an ayat range.

 - `by=`: change the feedback rate in the Imlaai mode; it takes the following values:

     1. `l` or `letter`: by-letter (the default; use only to annul a previous `by=word` or `by=aaya`).